ericnantel/dotfiles/NOTES.md

 Date: 2026-07-21
 I found that deadkeys issue in Hyprland, Niri and Sway were actually related to GTK used by Ghostty.
 I might need to change the terminal back to Wezterm in those Window Managers..
+Date: 2026-08-04
+Yazi Image Preview does not inside TMUX with Wezterm on MacOS.
+It works without TMUX on Wezterm and it works with/without TMUX on Ghostty on MacOS.
+Need to test on GNU/Linux with Wezterm and Ghostty.